You don’t want a set of a set of accounts and a tax return!

 4.3.
 When we ask for business bank statements we want them all, on every single business account that you have.
 Without them we cannot do proper bookkeeping and accounts, because we need to know what goes in and out, and we need to know what assets and liabilities the business has.

 4.4.
 Monzo!
-If you have a Monzo account, and some of the money disappears into Pots, we need to know how much is in each Pot.
+We do not recommend having a business account at Monzo.
+Their business model is in disarray, and as a loss making bank they may not be trading within a short space of time.
+In Oct 2021 it became clear that their application for a US banking licence was going to fail.
+If you do have a UK Monzo account, and some of the money disappears into Pots, we need to know how much is in each Pot.
 Currently, Monzo does not provide this level of detail.
 Please ask Monzo on the last day of every month to give you a separate statement showing all of the transactions on all of your separate Pots.
 They have a mechanism to do this, but they fail to do it routinely and they won’t do it unless you ask them to.
 Monzo also mixes up the IN column and the OUT column on the bank statement.
 We have asked them to be normal, but we’re still waiting.
-We do not recommend having a business account at Monzo.

 5. Expense Receipts

 5.1.
-Purchases are things that the business buys with business money.
-Expenses are the things that you buy with your own personal money.
+Purchases are business things that the business buys with business money.
+Expenses are the business things that you personally buy with your own personal money.

 5.2 More specifically “expenses” means personal expenditure on business activity, incurred by a member of staff.
 If you are a director of a limited company then in this situation you are treated in the same way as a regular employee.